digama0/mm0/mm0.md

 * `pure` means that this sort does not have any term formers.
 It is an uninterpreted domain which may have variables but has no constant symbols, binary operators, or anything else targeting this sort.
 If a sort has this modifier, it is illegal to declare a `term` with this sort as the target.
 * `strict` is the "opposite" of `pure`: it says that the sort does not have any variable binding operators.
 It is illegal to have a variable of this sort appear as a dependency in another variable.
 For example, if `x: set` and `ph: wff x` then `set` must not be declared `strict`. (`pure` and `strict` are not mutually exclusive, although a sort with both properties is not very useful.)
 * `provable` means that the sort is a thing that can be "proven".
 All formulas appearing in axioms and definitions (between `$`) must have a provable sort.
-* `nonempty` means that theorems and definitions are permitted to introduce `bound` variables of this sort.
+* `nonempty` means that theorems and definitions are permitted to introduce dummy variables of this sort.

 Variables and types
 ---

     var-stmt ::= 'var' (identifier)* ':' open-type ';'
-              |  'bound' (identifier)* ':' identifier ';'
     type ::= identifier (identifier)*
     open-type ::= type | identifier '*'

 A variable statement does not represent any actual statement or theorem, it just sets up variable names with their types so that they may be inferred in later `term`s, `axiom`s, `def`s and `theorem`s.
 See "Variable Inference" for details on how the inference process works.
 In the statement itself, we can declare a list of variables with type dependencies.

 A type is the name of a sort followed by 0 or more variable names, which represent the values this variable is allowed to depend on.
 An open type is either a type, or a sort followed by a `*`, representing all variable dependencies.

-A variable may be declared as either `var` or `bound`.
-A `bound` variable is permitted to appear in type dependencies, and will be inferred as `bound` if possible.
-(See "Variable Inference".)
-A `bound` variable cannot have a dependent type.

 Term constructors
 ---